Alluxio/alluxio/docs/en/operation/Metrics-System.md

 Jobs are the various locations Prometheus scrapes for metrics.
 For Alluxio we tell Prometheus to get data from `localhost:19999/metrics/json` and `localhost:30000/metrics/json` the locations that Alluxio stores metrics in for the Master and Worker.
+A single job can have multiple targets.
+The targets need to be added under the `targets:` list.

 ### Setting up Graphite